Queen's 8 grandchildren hold silent vigil beside her coffin

 Associated Press

-LONDON (AP) — All eight of Queen Elizabeth II’s grandchildren stood in silent vigil beside her coffin Saturday, capping another huge day in which thousands came to pay their respects to the monarch.
-Many had huddled in line amid waits that stretched up to 16 hours, enduring London’s coldest night in months.
+LONDON (AP) — All eight of Queen Elizabeth II’s grandchildren stood in silent vigil beside her coffin Saturday, capping another huge day in which thousands came to pay their respects.
+Mourners huddled in a line that snaked across London, enduring the city’s coldest night in months and waits that stretched up to 16 hours.

+Authorities warned that more chilly weather was expected Saturday night.
+“Tonight’s forecast is cold.
+Warm clothing is recommended,” the ministry in charge of the line tweeted.

+As U.S. President Joe Biden and other world leaders and dignitaries flew into London ahead of the queen’s state funeral on Monday, a tide of people wanting to say goodbye streamed into Parliament’s Westminster Hall for another day Saturday.
+That’s where the queen’s coffin is lying in state, draped in her Royal Standard and capped with a diamond-studded crown.

 Honoring their patience, King Charles III and his eldest son Prince William made an unannounced visit Saturday to greet people waiting to file past Elizabeth’s coffin, shaking hands and thanking mourners in the queue near Lambeth Bridge.